gsmfnc/StaRS2D/README.md

 field as it is becoming more and more important in modern engineering applications.
-This simulator could be a simple way to introduce young people to the field by providing a simplified but cool control engineering application.
+This simulator could be a simple way to introduce young people to the field by showing a cool (but very simplified) control engineering application.

 ## Pre-requisites